Dahshur Pyramids

 A little Pyramid may be found south of the Bent Pyramid, as well as a funerary temple on its eastern side.
 The original polished limestone exterior shell is substantially intact, giving this Pyramid the most accurate representation of the Egyptian Pyramids.

 To keep tomb thieves out of the interior rooms, the Egyptians devised a number of ingenious methods.
-This is a basic stone sliding door that is meant to be difficult to open once closed.
-The open posture is seen in the top image, with the hefty stone slab pushed to the right.
+They designed this basic stone sliding door to be difficult to open once closed.
+The top image shows the open posture, with the hefty stone slab pushed to the right.
 The stone underneath has shifted to close the gap.
-A side view is seen to the right.
+The image on the right shows a side view.

 The Red Pyramid